-- Line 1.
+■ Line 1.
 Enter all profits and losses from disposals of nonbusiness tangible property in the appropriate column or columns.
-Such profits and losses are nonapportionable and follow the situs of the property. - Line 2.
+Such profits and losses are nonapportionable and follow the situs of the property.

+Also enter on line 1 all income that is realized from the sale of or purchase and subsequent sale or redemption of lottery prizes if the winning tickets were originally bought in Wisconsin.
+This income is nonapportionable and must be allocated to Wisconsin.

+■ Line 2.
 Enter rents and royalties received on nonbusiness tangible property in the appropriate column or columns.
-These are nonapportionable and follow the situs of the property. - Line 3.
+These are nonapportionable and follow the situs of the property.

+■ Line 3.
 Enter any expenses that are directly or indirectly related to rents and royalties reported on line 2.
-Since such income is nonapportionable, the related expenses are nonapportionable. - Line 5.
-Enter the total net nonapportionable income or loss for both Wisconsin and the total company. - Lines 6 through 13.
+Since such income is nonapportionable, the related expenses are nonapportionable.

+■ Line 5.
+Enter the total net nonapportionable income or loss for both Wisconsin and the total company.

+■ Lines 6 through 13.
 Enter the undepreciated original cost of tangible property owned and used in producing apportionable income at the beginning and at the end of the taxable year.
 Group the property into the general categories listed for both Wisconsin and the total company.